Legend of Loch Ness Monster will be tested with DNA samples

-Gemmell, 51, said he first visited Loch Ness in his late 20s while on vacation and like thousands of tourists before him, he gazed out over the lake trying to catch sight of a monster.
+Gemmell, 51, said he first visited Loch Ness in his late 20s while on vacation.
+Like thousands of tourists before him, he gazed out over the lake trying to catch sight of a monster.
 He said he first came up with the idea of testing DNA from the lake a couple of years ago and it resonated with many, including his children, aged 7 and 10.

-Graeme Matheson, chief of the Scottish Society of New Zealand, said he, too, has visited Loch Ness and gazed out over the water, and that he wishes Gemmell all the best.
+Graeme Matheson, chief of the Scottish Society of New Zealand, said he, too, has visited Loch Ness and gazed out over the water.
+He wishes Gemmell all the best.

 "I hope he and his cohorts find something, although I think they'll be battling," Matheson said.
 "Still, it's a good way to get a trip to Scotland."

-Gemmell said that even if they don't find any monster DNA, it won't deter some Nessie believers who have already been offering him theories, like that Nessie might be on vacation after swimming to the sea via hidden underwater caves, or that the creature might be extraterrestrial and not leave behind any DNA.
+Gemmell said that even if they don't find any monster DNA, it won't deter some Nessie believers.
+He said they've already been offering him theories, like that Nessie might be on vacation after swimming to the sea via hidden underwater caves, or that the creature might be extraterrestrial and not leave behind any DNA.